 What qualifications are you looking for within a participant?

-The only requirement for Alternative Breaks is that participants make it to all AB events in order to prepare for their service trips.
+The only requirement for Alternative Breaks is that participants make it to all AB events to prepare for their service trips.
 Alternative Breaks is a wonderful opportunity for those who are interested in a public service career, policy, grassroots organizations, or community service.
 That does not mean that you have to have an interest in those specific areas to apply for Alternative Breaks.
-At the core, Alternative Break coordinators are looking for bright individuals who are passionate about social justice and embrace the core of AB, including learning, community service, simplicity, and active citizenship.
+At the core, Alternative Breaks coordinators are looking for bright individuals who are passionate about social justice and embrace the core of AB, including learning, community service, and active citizenship.

 How are applicants selected?

-After interviews, the AB team deliberates and decides who would be most suitable for each trip.
+After interviews, the AB team decides who would be most suitable for each trip.
 Participants are placed in trips depending on their preferences and our desire to create a well-rounded team from many different backgrounds, experience levels and perspectives.
 This means that while participants may not get their top choice trip, that is not due to any inadequacy on the part of the participant or their application.

 Am I guaranteed a spot on in an AB experience?

 Unfortunately, applicants are NOT guaranteed a spot on a trip.
 Due to logistical and financial limitations, we are unable to accept every applicant for an AB experience.

 Do you have a waitlist?
 If so, how does it work?

 Applicants not initially selected for an AB trip may get placed on a waitlist for a specific site.
 If a selected participant will no longer be attending their AB trip, a waitlisted applicant will be contacted.

 Can I go on more than one trip a year?